shinyscorpion/task_bunny/README.md

 A worker listen to one queue and run number of jobs set in config file concurrently.

 There is not limit on concurrency on TaskBunny layer.
-You want to blance between performance and needs on throttle.
+You want to balance between performance and needs on throttle.

 ### Retry